Creating Green Buffers in the Greenpoint Industrial Area: A Community Planning Initiative

 |Fact Sheet:||Creating Green Buffers PDF|

 In 2015, the New York City Soil and Water Conservation District received $97,675 of GCEF funding (and provided $28,472 in matching funds) to engage Greenpoint business owners and operators, and residents in a planning initiative for the industrial area of Eastern Greenpoint that focuses on creating more natural habitats and “green infrastructure” (i.e., in ground planting, above ground planters, green walls, etc.) in the community and reducing the amount of stormwater entering the sewer system.
-Major project activities include:
+Major project activities included:

 - Conducting education and outreach, such as fact sheets and walking tours, to introduce residents and businesses to the problems associated with stormwater, the benefits of green infrastructure, and the value of natural habitats for native birds and plants